 1. What role does falsifiability play in establishing scientific knowledge?
 2. To what extent is scientific objectivity possible?

-Give pupils two contradictory research findings on the same question.
+Give learners two contradictory research findings on the same question.
 Ask: which do you believe, and why?
 What would make you change your mind?

 Mathematics